seven days and six nights in the Pearl of the Caribbean

 - Hotel Nacional check-in; relaxing time to visit the garden, walk the site depicted in the Godfather Part II movie, enjoy a cigar, a mojito or just have a rest on the veranda where some of the world’s most interesting personalities’ have taken a break while the winds from the Straits of Florida breeze by.

-At the Hotel Nacional and at your leisure, stroll by cannons of battles from the 1800’s and visit the bunkers used during the Cuban Missile Crisis, built overlooking the Malecon and the Straits of Florida to Key West.
+At your leisure at Hotel Nacional, stroll by cannons of battles from the 1800’s.
+Also, visit the bunkers used during the Cuban Missile Crisis, built overlooking the Malecon and the Straits of Florida to Key West.
 For 13 days in October 1962 the world hinged on the brink of a nuclear war.
 The epicenter of the conflict was on the island you will be standing.
 Diplomatic understandings were formulated, treaties were contemplated, blockades occurred, embargoes were strengthened and international legal precedent was challenged.
 You can go through the bunkers and trenches and be briefed on the happenings of that complex time.
-(Included)

 - Dinner will be at Café Laurent where you will enjoy an excellent meal and view of Havana.
 This boutique paladar evokes a fine tropical island experience of days gone by.
 (Included)